Pub game: Bat and ball games

+Bat and Trap

+Bat and Trap is a Kentish pub game is played between two teams of up to eight players.
+At any one time, one team is batting and the other is bowling.
+The game involves placing a heavy solid-rubber ball, similar to a lacrosse ball, on one end of a "trap", which is a low wooden box 22 inches (560 mm) long, 5 inches wide, and 5 inches (130 mm) high, on top of which is a simple see-saw mechanism.
+Each player in turn on the batting side hits the opposite end of the see-saw lever (the "striker") with their bat, so as to propel the ball into the air, and then, using the same bat, attempts to hit the ball between two 7-foot (2.1 m) high posts situated 21 yards (19 m) away and 13 feet 6 inches (4.11 m) apart at the other end of the playing area, or "pitch".

+Bowling games

+Skittles

+Skittles is "one of the quintessential English pub games" and many pubs have a skittle alley, often in a side room.
+They may be of quite basic construction and the balls, as well as the skittles, may be made of wood.
+Some were based on cowsheds and only used during the summer months when the shed was not occupied by cattle.

 Coin pushing/throwing games

 Pitch penny

-A game which involves throwing coins across the room and into a hole carved in the seat of a wooden bench.
+A game that involves throwing coins across the room and into a hole carved in the seat of a wooden bench.

 Shove ha'penny (or "shove halfpenny")

 Played by two players on a small, smooth board, made of slate or wood.
 A number of parallel lines or grooves run horizontally across this board.
 Ha'pennies or similarly-sized coins or metal discs are placed at one end of the board and are shoved with a quick flick of the hand.
 The object is to shove the coins so that a certain number of them (normally five) lie between the lines.
 The two players take alternate turns.
 In addition to shoving his own coin directly between the lines, a player may use his turn to knock his own coins into position.
 One set of coins is used by both players.

 Toad in the hole

 Involves the throwing of brass discs, called Toads, at a hole in a lead-topped table.
 A variation of this game has been played in pubs in East Sussex, UK, the 'hole' being in the centre of the lead surface.